Jinssi/ContosoTraders/demo-scripts/intelligent-apps-with-azure-ai-services/technical-walkthrough.md

 * ## Summary

-You have got an overview of Azure AI Services, understood in detail about Computer Vision and seen it in action on Contoso Traders website.
+You have got an overview of Azure AI Services, understood in detail about Computer Vision and seen it in action on Gravy Traders website.

 ## Cleanup